Jane’s Walks

 Walk # 4 – Troche Moche walk around Wells Park is a 2.3-mile plus walk developed by Martha Heard with some help from Eliza Frank.
 Martha is one of the Albuquerque Jane’s Walk organizers.
 She is also on the Board … Continue reading

-Walk # 5 is a 2.6 mile Architectural Tour of Nob Hill developed by Steven Justrich.
+Walk # 5 is a 2.6 mile Tour of Nob Hill developed by Steven Justrich.
 Steven is one of the Albuquerque Jane’s Walks organizers and is a professional interior designer.
-This walk is a reflection of Steven’s acute interest … Continue reading
+This walk is a reflection of Steven’s acute interest in … Continue reading

 Walk # 6 – 2023 Mountain Road Arts Corridor Route